nodelogicau/semcal/docs/linking/icon.md

-# Semantic Calendaring - Icon
+# Semantic Calendaring - Linking: Icon

 A link to a static or dynamic icon representing the referencing component.